Jump Start: Train-the-Trainer Program

-You can bring bicycle and pedestrian safety education to your community with our Train the Trainer program.
-Technical Assistance Providers will work with your community to set up an in person training to get staff ready to teach students on how to more safely commute.
+You can bring bicycle and pedestrian safety education to your community with our Jump Start, our train-the-trainer program.
+Technical Assistance Providers will work with your community to set up an in-person training to get staff ready to teach students how to more safely commute.

-Interested in having a Train the Trainer session in your community?
+Interested in having a Jump Start session in your community?
 Follow the below steps:

 - Watch our webinar with more details on the program.

-- Talk with principals, PE teachers, and other school staff or interested community members about Train the Trainer.
+- Talk with principals, PE teachers, and other school staff or interested community members about Jump Start.
 Download this flyer to help you promote the program.
 Once trained, these people will be educating the students, so it is important to be sure they are interested!

 - Fill out the interest form on this page.

 - Talk with your Hub lead about your interest in the program, and about getting a training set up.

 - If you’re interested in purchasing a bicycle fleet for your community, review our Bicycle Fleet Purchasing Guide for information.

 - Contact Clint Culpepper for additional questions regarding bicycle safety training.